DebugBundle

 • Starts breadcrumb capture (clicks, route changes, console, network)

-• Fetches remote config once from the relay or API
+• Fetches direct-mode remote config from the API when a browser project token is configured

 Configuration